Simn-haxe2/hxunion/README.md

 Haxe Type Union
 =============

+OBSOLETE: This library is no longer maintained

 This library allows usage of type unions by creating a common enumeration.

 Usage
 -------